Sergeant Rutledge

 Sergeant Rutledge is a 1960 American Technicolor Western film directed by John Ford and starring Jeffrey Hunter, Constance Towers, Woody Strode and Billie Burke.
 The title was also used for the novelization published in the same year.
-Six decades later, the film continues to attract attention because it was one of the first mainstream films in the U.S. to treat racism frankly and to give a starring role to an African-American actor.
-In 2017, film critic Richard Brody observed that "The greatest American political filmmaker, John Ford, relentlessly dramatized, in his Westerns, the mental and historical distortions arising from the country's violent origins—including its legacy of racism, which he confronted throughout his career, nowhere more radically than in Sergeant Rutledge."
+The film continues to attract attention because it was one of the first mainstream American films to treat racism frankly and feature a Black actor.

-The film starred Strode as Sergeant Rutledge, a Black first sergeant in a colored regiment of the United States Cavalry, known as "Buffalo Soldiers".
-At a U.S. Army fort in the early 1880s, he is being tried by a court-martial for the rape and murder of a white girl as well as for the murder of the girl's father, who was the commanding officer of the fort.
-The story of these events is recounted through several flashbacks.
+The film stars Strode as Sergeant Rutledge, a Black first sergeant in a colored regiment of the United States Cavalry known as the Buffalo Soldiers.
+At a U.S. Army fort in the early 1880s, he is tried by a court-martial for the rape and murder of a White girl and the murder of the girl's father, who was the commanding officer of the fort.
+The events are recounted through several flashbacks.

 Plot

-The film revolves around the court-martial of 1st Sgt.
-Braxton Rutledge (Strode) of the 9th U.S. Cavalry in 1881.
-At the time, the United States Army maintained four colored regiments, including the 9th Cavalry.
+In 1881, Sergeant Braxton Rutledge of the 9th U.S. Cavalry, one of four colored regiments in the U.S. Army, is on trial for rape and murder.
 His defense is handled by Lt.
-Tom Cantrell (Hunter), who is also Rutledge's troop officer.
-The story is told through a series of flashbacks, expanding the testimony of witnesses as they describe the events following the murder of Rutledge's Commanding Officer, Major Custis Dabney, and the rape and murder of Dabney's daughter Lucy, for which Rutledge is the accused.
-Mary Beecher, a woman in whom Cantrell shows romantic interest, gives evidence in Rutledge's favor, noting that he saved her life when Apaches were attacking.
+Tom Cantrell, who is also Rutledge's troop officer.
+Through flashbacks, the trial witnesses describe the events following the murder of Rutledge's commanding officer, Major Custis Dabney, and the rape and murder of Dabney's daughter Lucy.
+Mary Beecher, a woman in whom Cantrell shows romantic interest, provides evidence in Rutledge's favor, noting that he had saved her life when Apache Indians were attacking.

-Circumstantial evidence suggests that Rutledge committed the crimes.
-Worse still, Rutledge deserts after the killings.
-Lt.
-Cantrell tracks Rutledge and arrests him.
-Subsequently, Rutledge escapes from captivity during an Indian raid.
-Aware of an impending ambush, he returns to warn his fellow cavalrymen and fights off the attack with them.
+Circumstantial evidence suggests that Rutledge committed the crimes, and his desertion after the killings appears to underscore his guilt.
+In a flashback, Cantrell finds Rutledge and arrests him, but Rutledge escapes captivity during an Indian raid.
+Aware of an impending ambush, he returns to warn his fellow cavalrymen and repels the attack alongside them.

-He is then brought back in to face a court-martial.
-A guilty verdict from the all-white military court appears inevitable, and the locals appear to enjoy the spectacle.
-Cantrell ultimately secures a confession when examining Chandler Hubble, the father of a young local man who was interested in Lucy, and Rutledge is exonerated.
+A guilty verdict from the all-White military court appears inevitable, and the locals enjoy the spectacle.
+However, Cantrell extracts a confession while interrogating witness Chandler Hubble, the father of a man who was interested in Lucy, and Rutledge is exonerated.
 Cantrell and Beecher happily look forward to a life together.